antoinezl/antoinezl.github.io/README.md

 ## "Projet Long"
 ### RNA Feature extraction, programming project in collaboration with PTER and [Costas Bouyioukos](https://github.com/cbouyio).

-As part of the **Master's courses**, I collabored with the **PTER (Post Transcription ) Team** at Université Paris Diderot.
+As part of the **Master's courses**, I collabored with the **(PTER - Post Transcriptional and Epigenetic Regulations) Team** at Université Paris Diderot.
 The aim of the project was **to develop a tool that can allow one to extract defined features having a key role in determining whether a mRNA is commonly regulated or not**.
 This collaboration took place during the first semester of my second year of Master's degree.

 I was able to deliver a RNA feature extraction tool which takes **ENSEMBL ids** as input (as a list of ids) or a unique ID.
 The tool consists in 2 seperate **Python scripts** (**geneID2fasta.py** and **fasta2table.py**) and a library of functions called by the two previous scripts (**rnaFeaturesLib.py**).